nf-core/scrnaseq/docs/output.md

 **Output directory: `results/cellranger`**

 - Contains the mapped BAM files, filtered and unfiltered HDF5 matrices and output metrics created by Cellranger

+## Cellranger-atac

+Cell Ranger ATAC is a set of analysis scripts that processes 10X Chromium single cell ATAC data to align reads, generate feature-barcode matrices, perform clustering and other secondary analysis.
+See [Cellranger-atac](https://support.10xgenomics.com/single-cell-atac/software/pipelines/latest/what-is-cell-ranger-atac) for more information on Cellranger ATAC.

+**Output directory: `results/cellranger-atac`**

+- Contains the mapped BAM files, filtered and unfiltered HDF5 matrices and output metrics created by Cellranger

 ## Other output data